La Jolla Surf Report

 Live conditions · Updated every 30 minutes · Always free

-Great surf today. knee to thigh high waves (2.4ft), glassy conditions, incoming tide.
+Great surf today. waist to chest high waves (3.2ft), glassy conditions, outgoing tide.
 Consistent and clean — well worth the session.

 Current Conditions